 It allows children to develop a more expressive language as they grow.
 The more they touch and feel the more they understand about the world they are living in.

 Sensory play also allows the child to calm down.
 This is why it can be used as a tool to teach emotional regulation to younger kids.
+Read here to learn more about the benefits of sensory play for kids.

 Some really simple sensory play ideas